-The IHE has instructed all students who have reason to be on campus to conduct a permitted activity that immunization against influenza is required.
+□ The IHE has instructed all students who have reason to be on campus to conduct a permitted activity that immunization against influenza is required.

-TO REPORT A VIOLATION PLEASE CALL: (562) 570-2633 OR EMAIL: CETASKFORCE@LONGBEACH.GOV e IHE has provided students with educational materials about the IHE's approach to preventing asmission of COVID-19 on campus including, but not limited to: Proper respiratory etiquette; Hand hygiene; Required use of cloth face coverings uncles Cal/OSHA standards require respiratory protection when ir contact with other students or employees on campus; Appropriate use of cloth face coverings, including the need to launder cloth face coverings regularly; What to do if they are feeling sick; and How to access health care services on campus. s provide students with easily accessible alcohol-based hand sanitizer, tissues, and, if feasible, stactless trash cans in all common areas. e IHE maintains a supply of cloth face coverings to provide to students who are required to be on npus to conduct a permitted activity and are unable to obtain their own. hou gnostic Testing with molecular assays conducted weekly with 25% of students who live in on-campus using weekly, to complete testing of 100% of residents of on campus housing each month.
-Diagnostic sting turnaround time should not exceed 48 hrs.
-CO recommended that athletes participating in on campus activities should receive routine testing for VID-19.
+- The IHE has provided students with educational materials about the IHE's approach to preventing transmission of COVID-19 on campus including, but not limited to: - □ Proper respiratory etiquette; - □ Hand hygiene; - Required use of cloth face coverings uncles Cal/OSHA standards require respiratory protection when in contact with other students or employees on campus; - Appropriate use of cloth face coverings, including the need to launder cloth face coverings regularly; - □ What to do if they are feeling sick; and - □ How to access health care services on campus. - □ IHEs provide students with easily accessible alcohol-based hand sanitizer, tissues, and, if feasible, contactless trash cans in all common areas. - The IHE maintains a supply of cloth face coverings to provide to students who are required to be on campus to conduct a permitted activity and are unable to obtain their own. - Diagnostic Testing with molecular assays conducted weekly with 25% of students who live in on-campus housing weekly, to complete testing of 100% of residents of on campus housing each month.
+Diagnostic Testing turnaround time should not exceed 48 hrs.

+It is recommended that athletes participating in on campus activities should receive routine testing for COVID-19.
 If testing all athletes each week, antigen tests could be used.
-If testing of all athletes is appleted less frequently, PCR tests must be used." roc diag spe car lab Agnostic Testing" means the use of diagnostic tests related to SARS-CoV-2, the virus that causes VID-19 or coronavirus disease 2019, when the primary purpose of such testing is intended for evidualized diagnosis or treatment.
-Only tests with emergency use authorizations (EUA) from the U.S. and and Drug Administration (FDA) should be used for patient care.
-Currently there are two types of gnostic tests - molecular tests that detect the virus's genetic material, and antigen tests that detect ecific proteins on the surface of the virus.
-Only molecular tests should be used for routine testing of on appus residents.
-The State of California's COVID-19 Testing Task Force (TTF) publishes a list of coratories with testing capacity that are willing to receive samples to provide COVID-19 testing on its osite at https://testing.covid19.ca.gov/covid-19-testing-task-force-laboratory-list . С .
-MI EASURES TO ENSURE PHYSICAL DISTANCING (CHECK ALL THAT APPLY) On- -campus housing (e.g., residence halls, dormitory style housing, on-campus apartments): Occupancy of on-campus housing is limited to students who have no other feasible residential option.
-Total occupancy of on-campus housing is limited to no more than one student per bedroom.
-To the extent feasible, the number of students sharing a given bathroom facility is reduced.
-The number of people in any indoor room on campus (e.g., labs or other specialized classrooms, staff meeting rooms, offices) is limited at any given time, such that all people in the room can easily maintain at least a six-foot distance from one another at all practicable times.
+If testing of all athletes is completed less frequently, PCR tests must be used."

+"Diagnostic Testing" means the use of diagnostic tests related to SARS-CoV-2, the virus that causes COVID-19 or coronavirus disease 2019, when the primary purpose of such testing is intended for individualized diagnosis or treatment.
+Only tests with emergency use authorizations (EUA) from the U.S. Food and Drug Administration (FDA) should be used for patient care.
+Currently there are two types of diagnostic tests - molecular tests that detect the virus's genetic material, and antigen tests that detect specific proteins on the surface of the virus.
+Only molecular tests should be used for routine testing of on campus residents.
+The State of California's COVID-19 Testing Task Force (TTF) publishes a list of laboratories with testing capacity that are willing to receive samples to provide COVID-19 testing on its website at https://testing.covid19.ca.gov/covid-19-testing-task-force-laboratory-list.

-TO REPORT A VIOLATION PLEASE CALL: (562) 570-2633 OR EMAIL: CETASKFORCE@LONGBEACH.GOV distancing requirements.)
+C. MEASURES TO ENSURE PHYSICAL DISTANCING (CHECK ALL THAT APPLY)